Google Kubernetes Engine Deep Dive

 Hands-On Demonstration: Creating and Managing Clusters

 In this lesson, you'll get a demonstration of the hands-on techniques used to create, manage, and delete clusters.
 It's the entire cluster life-cycle.
 Use this lesson to pull together the information presented in all the previous lessons of this chapter.
+To retrieve the files so you can follow along, activate Cloud Shell and enter the following command:

 Handling Security with Kubernetes Engine